Day 24: Sixt-Fer-a-cheval

 In garden of Gite de Selvagny

 We were right.
 The thermos tea was cold by 7am.
-We suspect the two wardens have day jobs, don't have time to prepare o decent evening meal and need to leave early in the morning with no time to boil the water for a hot cup of tea.
-In addition to the like warm tea, there was only cold toasted bread and jam.
-Other than that, the Refuge Moede Anterne was very nice and we had a lovely chat to Edward and Sue who were on a 3 day walk from Chamonix before saying good bye.
+We suspect the two wardens have day jobs and need to leave early in the morning.
+In addition to the luke warm tea, there was only cold toast and jam.
+Other than that, the Refuge Moede Anterne was very nice and we had a lovely chat to Edward and Sue.

-It's cold outside, our food bag is very cold when we pack up to leave at 8am.
-But the sun is fast rising over the mountains in time to see the glory of Mont Blanc, two mountain ranges and two valleys across.
-It sits high above some fluffy white clouds and stays in view for an hour until we reach the Col d'Anterne, a short walk up behind the Refuge.
-The breakfast tea was so so awful that we stop early for a hot cup of billy boiled tea on the top of the col with Mont Blanc in full view.
-It will be the last time this trip that we see Mont Blanc.
+It's cold outside, our food bag is very cold when we pack to leave at 8am.
+But the sun is fast rising over the mountains in time to see the glory of Mont Blanc across two mountain ranges and two valleys.
+It sits high above fluffy white clouds and stays in view for an hour until we reach the Col d'Anterne, a short walk up behind the Refuge.
+The breakfast tea was so awful that we stop early for a hot cup of Jet Boiled tea on the top of the col with Mont Blanc in full view.
+This will be our last view of Mont Blanc.

-Down the other side on a stony path to a huge flat plains area with the Lake d'Anterne.
-There's people camping along it's edge.
-Along the flat for a few k, then over a petite col with marmots running everywhere.
-10 photos later, Ian has one good one of a fat one to slow to run fast.
-They're shifty little buggers.
-Down a very slippery muddy slope for a few hundred metres, we walk past another refuge, the Refuge Alfred Wills d'Anterne.
-It's 12pm and time for another coffee to make up for this morning.
-It's very busy as we sit by the old water mill near the refuge and watch about 50 day walkers going past in all directions.
-This refuge is a cross over point for the GR5 from Amsterdam to Nice and the Alpine way from Slovenia to Monaco.
+Down the other side on a stony path to a huge flat plain with Lake d'Anterne with campers on its edge.
+Along the flat then over a petite col with marmots running everywhere.
+10 photos later, Ian has one good photo of a fat one which couldn’t run fast.
+Down a very slippery muddy slope for a few hundred metres, we walk past the Refuge Alfred Wills d'Anterne.
+It's 12pm and time for another coffee.
+It's very busy as we sit by the old water mill and watch about 50 day walkers coming from all directions.
+This refuge is a cross point for the GR5 from Amsterdam to Nice and the Alpine way from Slovenia to Monaco.

-Up and over another petite col, way below the gigantic mountains of Anterne high above, we start our long down hill trek of about 1000 metres into the valley of the Gorges des Tines.
+Up over another petite col, below the gigantic mountains of Anterne high above, we start our long down hill trek of 1000 metres into the valley of the Gorges des Tines.
 The meadows turn to moorish scrub, and the underground varies between spongy and muddy to shaley and slippery.
-We (as in I ) need to be careful going down.
-The csrub becomes pine forests and at 1.30pm, there's a sunny spot besdes the Cascades de la Sauffaz.
-You can't beat French bread, Beauort cheese, tomatoes, Mace with dried ham.
+We need to be careful going down.
+The scrub becomes pine forests and at 1.30pm, there's a sunny spot besides the Cascades de la Sauffaz.
+You can't beat French bread, Beaufort cheese, tomatoes and Mace with dried ham.

-We've had two morning teas and lunch so far today (morning teas take 15 minutes, lunches last 30 minutes) but there's still a long way to go, so we're pleased we're stopping in Sixt-Fer-a-Chaval and not going all the way to Samoens as suggested in the guide book.
-Down and down we pass another set of falls, the Cascades de Rouget and from there it's just another 30 minutes to Selvagny, the little village next to Sixt-Fer-a-Chaval, where we have booked the Gite de Selvagny.
-But it's closed until 5pm, so we sit in the garden and use up all our battery on the MacAir and Samsung waiting for the guardian, Christophe to arrive.
+We've had two morning coffees and lunch so far (coffees take 15 minutes, lunches 30 minutes) but there's still a long way to go, so we're pleased we're stopping in Sixt-Fer-a-Chaval and not going all the way to Samoens as suggested in the guide book.
+Down and down we pass another set of falls, the Cascades de Rouget and from there it's another 30 minutes to Selvagny, the little village next to Sixt-Fer-a-Chaval, where we have booked the Gite de Selvagny.
+It's closed until 5pm, so we sit in the garden and use up all my battery on the MacAir and Samsung waiting for the guardian Christophe to arrive.

 Created by Jan and Ian Somers in Sandvox